RouteViewLab/A-Hausdorff-Guided-Deep-Learning-Approach-for-Monitoring-the-Motion-of-Rotating-Arctic-Ice-Floes/README.md

 The repository consists of **six main folders**, covering the full workflow:

 ### 1. Source Data
-Contains all **226 Arctic ice floe images**, which are fully utilized for the deep learning framework.
+This folder contains all **226 Arctic ice floe images**, which are fully utilized for the deep learning framework.

 ---